UP210263/UP210263_CPP/U3/readme.md

 <p>Immediately after the user chooses a position, the PC will print his position (it will always be 'X'), after an analysis in the playPC function, which gives the PC a little intelligence that allows it to play a more interesting game:</p>
 <div align="center"><img src="Imagenes/unJugador/primer%20movimiento%201Jugador.png"></div>

-<p>In this way, the game will flow regularly until the player or the PC manages to win, which can happen by joining three circles or xes in any of the following ways (representing the wins with the circles):</p>
+<p>In this way, the game will flow regularly until the player or the PC manages to win, which can happen by joining three "O" or "X" in any of the following ways (representing the wins with the circles):</p>

 <div  align="center">   <img  src="Imagenes/unJugador/formas_ganar1.png">  <img   src="Imagenes/unJugador/formas_ganar2.png">  <img  src="Imagenes/unJugador/formas_ganar3.png">  <img  src="Imagenes/unJugador/formas_ganar4.png">
   <img src="Imagenes/unJugador/formas_ganar5.png">  <img   src="Imagenes/unJugador/formas_ganar6.png">  <img src="Imagenes/unJugador/formas_ganar7.png">  <img src="Imagenes/unJugador/formas_ganar8.png"></div><br><br><br><br><br>